Bukit Lawang Trekking 9D

 - 9 Days

-In this Bukit Lawang Jungle Trekking trip, we guarantee you to get a unique experience of life in the tropical rainforest.
+Bukit Lawang Jungle Trekking trip to get a unique experience of life in the tropical rainforest.
 Explore deeper into the jungle, stay overnight at different camps inside Gunung Leuser National Park, Jambur Batu River, Landak River, and Bohorok River.
 Searching for exotic wildlife as well as beautiful flora while hiking up and down the hills and crossing small rivers.

-Learn how the local people here survive in the jungle.
-They would be so pleased to show you how to distinguished edible plant, medicinal plant or poisonous plant.
+Learn how the local people here survive in the Bukit Lawang jungle.
+They would be so pleased to show you how to distinguish edible plants, medicinal plants, or poisonous plants.
 It’s a traditional jungle survival knowledge that you will learn and experience during this trip.
-Depend on your luck, this jungle is also the habitat for Sumatran Tigers.
+Depending on your luck, this jungle is also the habitat for Sumatran Tigers.
 If you are lucky, there is a chance to see Sumatran Tigers!
 You have to be really fit and healthy enough to trek for several moderate hours each day.
-You will be accompanied by our experienced English speaking guide team, porters and cook.
+You will be accompanied by our experienced English-speaking guide team, porters, and cook.

-Bukit Lawang trekking prices depend on the number of participant and trekking duration, the more the cheaper price quoted per person and vice-versa.
+Bukit Lawang trekking prices depend on the number of participants and trekking duration, the cheaper price quoted per person, and vice-versa.
 We will guarantee that the price is worth the trip.
-Discuss more with our trip planner and can’t wait to see you!
+Discuss more with our trip planner.

 - Arrived in Medan, pick up service by our guide team then transfer to your hotel in Medan for an overnight.

 - After breakfast, drive about more or less 3 hours, about 85 km to Bukit Lawang.
 The road sometimes might be bumpy however you can see plantation area passing rubber and palm oil plantation.

 - Arrived in Bukitlawang, check in at the lodge and preparing for lunch as well as continue for afternoon trek to the jungle after lunch.